AdobeDocs/experience-manager-65.en/help/assets/dynamic-media-newsletter.md

 * **[April 2019, Issue 04](https://expleague.azureedge.net/assets/dynamic-media/Dynamic_Media_Newsletter_04_2019_April.html)**

-    Welcome to the inauguration issue of the Dynamic Media Newsletter, Adobe's new monthly newsletter filled with news, events, and resources for users of Dynamic Media within Adobe Experience Manager Assets and Adobe Dynamic Media Classic.
+    Welcome to the inauguration issue of the Dynamic Media Newsletter, Adobe's newsletter filled with news, events, and resources for users of Dynamic Media within Adobe Experience Manager Assets and Adobe Dynamic Media Classic.

     In this issue:
   * Register for Adobe's Dynamic Media Classic Hidden Features webinar.